vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/036_satyaujA_agniH/_index.md

 +++
 ## Comment
 Not found in Pāipp.
-Not used individually by Kāuç., but only as one of the cātanāni (8.
+Not used individually by Kāuś., but only as one of the cātanāni (8.
 25).
-Our mss. of the Anukr. do not contain the expected definition of the hymn as one of ten stanzas (daçarcam). *⌊The Berlin Anukr. reads sātyāujasam.⌋
+Our mss. of the Anukr. do not contain the expected definition of the hymn as one of ten stanzas (daśarcam). *⌊The Berlin Anukr. reads sātyāujasam.⌋

 ## Translations